.AAC File Extension

 AAC offers several performance improvements over MP3.
 Some features include a higher coding efficiency for stationary and transient signals, a simpler filterbank, and better handling of frequencies above 16 kHz.

 Various devices and apps utilize AAC as their default method for encoding audio.
-Examples include iPhone, Nintendo 3DS, Apple iTunes, Apple Music, the iTunes Music Store, and PlayStation 4.
+Examples include the iPhone, Nintendo 3DS, Apple iTunes, Apple Music, the iTunes Music Store, and PlayStation 4.

 NOTE: While the .aac extension is sometimes used for AAC-encoded files, they are often saved with an .M4A file extension.